CasualGaming/studlan/README.md

 Encrypt environment variable values:
 The value can be an arbitrary string, but is commonly an environment variable value pair.
-1. Run `travis encrypt --com -r <user>/<repo> <envvar>=<value>`
+1. Run `travis encrypt --com -r <user>/<repo> <envvar>=<value>`.
-1. Copy the output text to the `env.global` list in `.travis.yml` with a comment for the variable name
+1. Copy the output text to the `env.global` list in `.travis.yml` with a comment for the variable name.

 Encrypt file:
 Only one file can be encrypted.
 To encrypt multiple files, add them to an archive.
-1. Run `travis encrypt-file --com -r <user>/<repo> <file>`
+1. Run `travis encrypt-file --com -r <user>/<repo> <file>`.
-1. Add the output command in `.travis.yml`
+1. Add the output command in `.travis.yml`.
-1. Copy the encrypted file to the repo
+1. Copy the encrypted file to the repo.
-1. Optionally delete the unencrypted file
+1. Optionally delete the unencrypted file.

 ## Remote Site
-* Create a non-admin user which can login with pubkey alone.
+* Create a non-admin user which can login with pubkey alone (if deploying with CI/CD).
 * Create a Django local settings file.
-Remember to add a randomly generated secret.
+Remember to add a randomly generated secret and disable debug mode.
 * Create a Docker Compose file with appropriate volume bindings and network settings.
-* Setup a database or use the built-in SQLite database.
+* Setup a database or use the built-in SQLite database or suggested PostgreSQL database.
 * Setup an Nginx reverse proxy to serve the site over TLS.
-* Setup TLS cert with automatic renewal.
+* Setup TLS certs with automatic renewal (Let's Encrypt).
-* Setup a mail relay such as Mailgun.
+* Setup a mail relay (Mailgun).
 * Setup backup.
 * Fix permissions to make sure unrelated users cannot read secret configs, and to prevent privilege escalation by replacing sudoable/setuided scripts.
 * Run [Qualys' SSL Server Test](https://www.ssllabs.com/ssltest/) against the web server and fix any problems.